 Q:

-Yes, the College has planned with its entire team a specific path to allow students to progress well in the program in which they are registered.
+Yes, the College has planned for its correspondence formula a specific path to allow students to progress well in the program for which they are registered.
 This makes it possible to integrate knowledge at a good pace and to complete the program with all the notions, so that the skills and competencies are mastered.
-Upon completion of the correspondence program, students who have successfully completed all courses may register for their OACIQ certification exam.

 Q: